10 Ways Migraine is Not “Just a Headache”

 A typical migraine attack lasts between four and 72 hours.4 The excruciating pain part is only one of four migraine stages.
 The “migraine hangover,” which happens after the worst of the symptoms pass, also includes a headache and can last for days.
 With chronic migraine that’s daily, one migraine attack runs into another, with no respite between attacks.

-During a migraine attack, 91% of people can’t function normally1 and 53.7% report severe impairment or the need for bed rest.2 The World Health Organization has found that migraine is the most disabling neurological illness by far and it ranks in the top 20 most disabling medical conditions worldwide.5 WHO also found that “severe continuous migraine” (which some people with chronic migraine experience) is as disabling as quadriplegia.6
+During a migraine attack, many people can’t function normally.1 The World Health Organization has found that migraine is one of the top 5 five leading causes worldwide of years lost due to disability (YLD).5 WHO also found that “severe continuous migraine” (which some people with chronic migraine experience) is as disabling as quadriplegia.6

 Even between migraine attacks, a patient isn’t necessarily symptom-free and may experience anxiety about when their next migraine will occur and how severe it will be.
 Those with chronic migraine may not return to normal neurological function between migraine attacks.7

 Partly because migraine is perceived as “just a headache,” people with migraine face a huge stigma in addition to having disabling symptoms.
-A study published last year found migraine to be as stigmatized as epilepsy and people with migraine reported more difficulty working than those with epilepsy.
+A study published in 2013 found migraine to be as stigmatized as epilepsy and people with migraine reported more difficulty working than those with epilepsy.
 Researchers also found that people with chronic migraine face a greater stigma than those with epilepsy or episodic migraine.8